-A RUN consists of an integer number ($M \ge 1$) of sets of 16 Physical Sectors, each from a single ECC Block.
-The M ECC Blocks shall be preceded by 8 Channel bits, which are meant to reduce possible influences of inaccuracies of the linking point, while the last 8 Channel bits of the last Physical Sector shall be diskarded at recording.
+A RUN shall consist of an integer number ($M \ge 1$) of sets of 16 Physical Sectors, each from a single ECC Block.
+The M ECC Blocks shall be preceded by 8 Channel bits, which are meant to reduce possible influences of inaccuracies of the linking point, while the last 8 Channel bits of the last Physical Sector shall be discarded at recording.
 The 8 linking Channel bits and the next SYNC Code SY0 (chosen from State 1/2 or State 3/4) shall be chosen randomly, such that the runlength constraints specified in 13.5 are fulfilled.

-Each RUN of M ECC Blocks (M≥1) starting with ECC Block N shall be recorded in the following way:
+Each RUN of M ECC Blocks ($M \ge 1$) starting with ECC Block N shall be recorded in the following way: